Evolutionary-Intelligence/EC-A-Modern-Perspective/Introduction-to-Evolutionary-Computation-(EC).md

 #### Python-based Open-Source Softwares (Involving EC)

-Note that the following order regarding a set of **open-source** EC-related libraries makes no sense (just from a download statistic perspective).
+The following order regarding a set of EC-related Python libraries makes no sense (just from a download statistic perspective).
 We are actively updating this list as we believe new libraries will be added in the future.

 * [cmaes](https://github.com/CyberAgentAILab/cmaes): Python library for CMA ES ([![Downloads](https://static.pepy.tech/badge/cmaes)](https://pepy.tech/project/cmaes)).
 * [DEAP](https://github.com/deap/deap): Distributed EAs in Python (*> 2000 Citations* + [![Downloads](https://static.pepy.tech/badge/deap)](https://pepy.tech/project/deap)).